min2ha/ukwa-site/content/target/52748/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May accuses EU of trying to affect UK election

 Theresa May accused European politicians of making "threats" against Britain to try to influence the general election result.